AI Tools for Developers: 20+ Best ChatGPT & Coding Assistants (2026)

 Foundation (everyone needs):

-- GitHub Copilot or Cursor (in-editor assistance)
+GitHub Copilot or Cursor (in-editor assistance)

 Add specialized tools based on needs:

-- Complex debugging: + Claude
+Complex debugging: + Claude

-- Rapid prototyping: + Replit Agent
+Rapid prototyping: + Replit Agent

-- Terminal workflows: + Aider
+Terminal workflows: + Aider

 Start with the foundation, then expand based on specific pain points.
 Don't pay for premium tiers until you've hit usage limits on free versions.

-Install ChatGPT Toolbox for free to organize all your AI-assisted coding conversations by project, technology, and problem domain.
+Install AI Toolbox for free to organize all your AI-assisted coding conversations by project, technology, and problem domain.
 Transform ChatGPT into a searchable development knowledge base with folder organization, bulk export, and advanced search.